 Aligners are used to aggregate points within an individual time series.
 They take a time series with irregular input and produce an output time series where points have consistent spacing.
-Lightstep supports the delta, rate, latest, and reduce aligners.
+Cloud Observability supports the delta, rate, latest, and reduce aligners.

 Imagine that you have a delta metric called